a person using a calculator and a pen and following Consumer Credit Counseling advice

 A debt management plan is essential in organizing and managing your current and anticipated financial obligations through budget management planning.
 From your debt management plan, you will determine which options you should be considering.

-Carefully considering your options should be based on the size of your current debt within the context of your debt management plan, as well as your present and anticipated future income goals.
+Carefully considering your options should be based on the size of your current debt within the context of your debt management plan and your present and anticipated future income goals.
 Helping you make this determination is the third and final goal of budget management planning.

 Third Goal: Consider all your present and future options